Electric Vehicle Fleet and Charging Infrastructure Planning: Achieving Optimal Performance

-That is, $p_j(t)$ is the complement probability of choosing $d$ vehicles, uniformly at random without replacement, that can serve $j$ (but no more than $j$) or fewer trips.
-Intuitively, $p_j(t)$ determines the rate at which vehicles with enough SoC for $j+1$ or more trips start serving a customer.
-The expression above assumes that $\XC_j(t)\geq d$.
-For the case of $\XC_j(t) < d$, we simply have $p_j(t) = 0$.
+is the complement probability of choosing $d$ vehicles, uniformly at random without replacement, that can serve $j$ (but no more than $j$) or fewer trips.
+Intuitively, $p_j(t)$ determines the rate at which vehicles with enough SoC for $j+1$ or more trips start serving a customer. \revcolor{The expression above assumes that $\XC_j(t)\geq d-1$.
+For the case of $\XC_j(t) < d-1$,} we simply have $p_j(t) = 1$.

-The expressions for the pickup time given by \eqref{eq:power-d-service-rate} and $p_j(t)$ given by \eqref{eq:prob-without-replacement} elucidate the trade-off that the power-of-$d$ vehicle dispatch policy balances.
-For a given system state, as $d$ increases, the service time in the system increases because pickup times become larger.
-However, the probability of choosing at least one vehicle that can serve a certain number of trips increases as $d$ increases.
-That is, by varying $d$ we can induce small pickup times but a low likelihood of matching with a vehicle with high SoC, or large pickup times but a high likelihood of matching with a vehicle with high SoC.
-We show that, by judiciously choosing $d$, it is possible to optimize this trade-off and, in turn, minimize the number of vehicles and chargers in the system.
+The expressions in \eqref{eq:power-d-service-rate} and \eqref{eq:prob-without-replacement} elucidate the trade-off that the Power-of-$d$ vehicles dispatch policy balances.
+For a given state, as $d$ increases, the service time in the system increases because pickup times become larger.
+However, the probability of choosing at least one vehicle that can serve a certain number of trips increases with $d$.
+By varying $d$, we can induce small (large) pickup times but a low (high) likelihood of matching with a vehicle with high SoC.

-Lastly, the following upper and lower bounds for $p_j(t)$ will be useful in the analysis of the policy's performance:

-where we set the lower and upper bounds to zero whenever $\XC_j(t)<d$.
-The lower bound corresponds to the complement probability of choosing $d$ vehicles, uniformly at random \emph{with replacement}, that can serve $j$ (but no more than $j$) or fewer trips.